erlang/otp/lib/kernel/doc/guides/logger_chapter.md

   message queue is reduced to a level below the threshold, synchronous or asynchronous mode is resumed.
 Notice that when the handler activates or deactivates drop mode, information about it is printed in the log.
+  The emitted log message looks something like this:
+  `[notice] Handler :default switched from :sync to :drop mode`

   Defaults to `200` messages.